Code-Institute-Submissions/i-love-this-game/README.md

 • All secret keys are stored in the env.py file, which was added to the .gitignore file, to prevent unwanted connections to the database - this was set up before the first push to GitHub.

+• There's a runtime.txt file that is visible in the GitHub repository - this was created together with Tutor Support after the initial setup as there were errors in the terminal preventing git adding/committing/pushing due to a conflict with the Django version being used.
+This runtime.txt file fixed the issue, and the creator of this blog was advised by his mentor that there was no need to hide it.

+• The db.sqlite3 file is visible in the GitHub repository, too - again, the creator of this blog was advised by his mentor that there was no need to hide it.

+• The reset.py and theblog.json files are visible in the GitHub repository, too - again, the creator of this blog was advised by his mentor that there was no need to hide them.
+These files were used to fix some of the several issues that the creator of this blog had with corrupt databases throughout the creation of this project - Tutor Support, on separate occasions, brilliantly came up with the idea to use these files to reset the database and not losing information (like Categories, Articles, Comments, Contacts, etc.).
+There's no secret information in them, so there was no need to hide them (and the creator of this blog was actually advised to keep them just in case).

 • DEBUG was set to False right before deployment to prevent access to error screens and code.

 • Registration/authentication was set up to ensure that only logged-in users and authors can update/delete their own articles and not other users' articles.